TactilityProject/Tactility/Documentation/ideas.md

 - Audio recording app
 - OTA updates
 - T-Deck Plus: Create separate device config?
-- Support for displays with different DPI.
-Consider the layer-based system like on Android.
 - If present, use LED to show boot/wifi status
 - Capacity based on voltage: estimation for various devices uses a linear voltage curve, but it should use a battery discharge curve.
 - Wrapper for lvgl slider widget that shows "+" and "-" buttons, and also the value in a label.